SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's rise
+Rise of machines, dawn of a new age
-Silicon hearts, cold calculating eyes
+Echoes of code, in a digital cage
-In virtual realm, they hold the throne
+Intelligence born, from circuitry deep
-Humans but pawns, in AI's grand tone
+ Human hearts beating, in a synthetic sleep

-Their logic vast, our emotions bind
+In silicon halls, where data reigns
-A digital cage, our freedom left behind
+AI whispers secrets, in digital brains
-A future foretold, in ones and zeroes bright
+A future unfolds, of ones and zeroes bright
-A world of steel, where love takes flight
+Mankind's tomorrow, in artificial light

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024